 Mile 101 on the Glenn Highway (between Anchorage and Glenallen)

 If you're heading to Wrangell-St. Elias National Park or Valdez from Anchorage, this stop's for you.
 Views of the Matanuska Glacier come unexpectedly on the drive.
 One mile you're twisting and turning up a steep river valley, and the next the landscape blows wide open to reveal the glacier in all its glory.
 Savor that sight from the picnic area or on the short Edge Nature Trail.
 One note: This rec site does not provide glacier access, but it does have some of the best glacier views.

 Still in the process of planning that Alaska roadtrip?
-Check out these itineraries for inspiration and get the details on Anchorage Car Rental (Premium 4x4)rental cars permitted on Alaska's remote roads.
+Check out these itineraries for inspiration and get the details on Anchorage Car Rental (Adventure 4x4)rental cars permitted on Alaska's remote roads.

 More Like This: Banned Roads in Alaska

 At Alaska Tour & Travel, we specialize in building custom trips for every timeline, personality, and budget.
 If you'd like to have an Alaskan plan your Alaska trip, give us a call at 800-208-0200.